JoshuaBalles/Data-Structures-and-Algorithms/README.md

 <h3>Governing Law</h3>

-<p>This EULA agreement, and any dispute arising out of or in connection with this EULA agreement, shall be governed by and construed in accordance with the laws of <span class="country">ph</span>.</p>
+<p>This EULA agreement, and any dispute arising out of or in connection with this EULA agreement, shall be governed by and construed in accordance with the laws of Philippines.</p>